in03/calebs-corner/content/blog/craft-vs-result-programmers/index.md

 ### **Result-Based Programmers**
 - Focus on speed and the final product.
-- Frequently work in startups or as content creators.
+- Frequently work in start-ups or as content creators.
 - Embrace existing tools and solutions to accelerate progress.
 - Are driven by what the program enables or creates.
 - **Example**: Mark Zuckerberg, known for his “move fast and break things” philosophy.